COP26: Running Blog

 Some photos from day 2 of COP26!

-31 October – Formal opening of COP26!
+31 October – Formal Opening of COP26!

 Today was the formal opening of the COP.
 With many world leaders arriving tonight, ahead of the two-day World Leaders Summit, it felt like the calm before the storm.
 In the main plenary, officials worked through all the various procedural steps to get things formally underway.
 Meanwhile, delegates roamed around trying to get themselves oriented and meeting to strategize for the coming days.